Lightweight Jackets That Are Perfect for Cool Summer Nights

 8. Give yourself a sleeker and unique blazer look with this gorgeous silky version from Happy Sailed — $57 at Amazon!

-9. This BLANKNYC utility-style jacket is made from a cotton and linen blend material that gives it some serious breathability for the hot days of summer — $65 at Nordstrom!
+9. This BLANKNYC utility-style jacket is made from a cotton and linen blend material that gives it some serious breathability for the hot days of summer — $65 at Amazon!

-10. We love the oatmeal color of this Karen Kane linen blazer the most.
-It’s seriously made for summer and slimming too — $238 at Nordstrom!
+10. This linen blend blazer from Open Edit is slightly oversized and pairs well with everything already in your closet — $90 at Nordstrom!

 11. A great oversized blazer is a closet staple, and this linen version from Steve Madden is a perfect fit for the season — $99 at Nordstrom!